wonderbird/obsidian-sample-plugin/README.md

 - Registers a global click event and output 'click' to the console.
 - Registers a global interval which logs 'setInterval' to the console.

+## Wonderbird's modifications

+- Selected pull requests to the original repo are available in the `dev` branch of this repository

+## Acknowledgements

+Thanks to the authors of the [Original Obsidian Sample Plugin](https://github.com/obsidianmd/obsidian-sample-plugin).

+Many thanks to [JetBrains](https://www.jetbrains.com/?from=generator-kata-net-core) who provide an [Open Source License](https://www.jetbrains.com/community/opensource/) for my projects ❤️.

 ## First time developing plugins?

 Quick starting guide for new plugin devs: